juneharold/TutoringPlatformAPI/README.md

 ## How To Test

 The project includes automated test scripts for testing all the API endpoints.
 Make sure to have **curl and jq** installed.
+The test cases have to be run in order for the code to output correctly.
 To run these tests:

 ```bash
 cd tests